contribution-jhipster-uga/generator-jhipster-stripe-payment/README.md

 Please note that the 'receipt' field corresponds to the json file returned by the stripe api.
 It includes the receipt 'url'.

+You can find a sample application using this generator here : [Sample Application](https://github.com/contribution-jhipster-uga/sample-application-stripe)

 # Prerequisites